PIMFA Women’s Symposium 2026

 Her motivation stems from her mother’s 20-year journey with a chronic illness that led to an eating disorder.
 After her mother’s passing in 2022, Simone now openly shares her experiences of hope, courage, and resilience.

-Presentation: Identifying Economic Coercive Control
+Identifying Economic Coercive Control

+A key facet of abusive relationships is often financial control, and signs of this from clients can be a red flag for something darker.
 This session will walk through what ECC is, how it can be identified by advisors, why it comprises an element of client vulnerability, and what can be done by advisors who suspect this situation within client dynamics.

-Presentation: “Ethical AI”: Understanding the moral and safety dimensions of your algorithms
+“Ethical AI”: Understanding the moral and safety dimensions of your algorithms

 AI has developed rapidly in the past few years, but many argue the change has only just begun, and that now is the time to really focus on understanding how we can ensure our new technologies are safe, ethically viable, and sustainable in the long term.